-The Execute operation is used to initiate some action, and can only be performed on individual resources.
-A LWM2M Client MUST return an error (see subclause 9) on receiving an operation to execute an Object Instance.
+The “Execute” logical operation is used to initiate some action, and can only be performed on individual Resources.
+A LWM2M Client MUST return an error when the “Execute” logical operation is received for anObject Instance(s) or Resource Instance(s).